thebadsektor/tc3202-3a-1/README.md

 Acknowledge any resources, mentors, or external tools that helped in completing the project.

+Special Thanks to Instructor Gerald Villaran, Joville Avilla, Mary Grace Guillermo for inspiration and guidance throughout the development of this project.

-This project was built from [Original Project Name](https://github.com/username/original-repo), created by [Original Author's Name].
-You can view the original repository [here](https://github.com/username/original-repo).
+This project was built and created by [GROUP 1 "The Resume Peeps"].
+You can view the original repository [here](https://github.com/thebadsektor/tc3202-3a-1).

 ## License

-Specify the project's license.
-For starters, adapt the license of the original repository.
+This project is for educational purposes only.